Netflix/atlas-docs/plugins/atlas-link-checker/README.md

 ## Introduction

 Check HTML links for correctness in the MkDocs build output for Atlas Docs.
+This tool is too slow to run as a part of the standard build, so it should be run locally as needed.

 ```bash
 ./setup-venv.sh